4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     Stripped:   No
 ```

-The first bug we can spot is in this condition:
+The first bug we can spot is in this condition (which can be found in four different functions):
 ```c
 // functions: hexdump_dump, change_byte, resize_dump, remove_dump.
 int idx = ask_for_index();